 Wow this year is going by so fast!
 Can you guys believe it’s almost July?
 I don’t know about you, but after working so hard since Christmas, I’m ready for a holiday!

 The last thing I want to do is get on a plane and deal with all the stress that comes with an international holiday though.
-If you’re ready to relax, but don’t want the stress or expense of an international trip, why not spend some time in a ?
+If you’re ready to relax, but don’t want the stress or expense of an international trip, why not spend some time in a cottage on the coast of Cornwall?

 This also means that regardless of your budget, you’re sure to be able to find an option for you.